Delaware Medicaid Long Term Care Eligibility

 -a miller trust, where the state is the named beneficiary

-If the community spouse’s monthly income is less than $2,002.50/month then he or she may keep part of the institutionalized spouse’s income to meet the minimum.
-Depending on documented shelter expenses, the community spouse may be able to bring their monthly income up to $3,022.50.
+If the community spouse’s monthly income is less than $2,030/month then he or she may keep part of the institutionalized spouse’s income to meet the minimum.
+Depending on documented shelter expenses, the community spouse may be able to bring their monthly income up to $3,090.

-The state performs a 60-month look back to determine if funds were spent down or transferred correctly.
+The state maintains the right to perform a 60-month look back to determine if funds were spent down or transferred correctly.
 Exempt transfers include transferring the title of the home to:

 - The spouse